Data-driven upper bounds and event attribution for unprecedented heatwaves: Results

-Following the framework outlined in Section~\ref{sec:ub_uncertainty} and visualized in Figure~\ref{fig:schematic}(b), we tally the minimum uncertainty required such that the UCL of the upper bound is larger than the real-impossible TXx and the probability that the GEV upper bound contains the real-impossible TXx in Figure~\ref{fig:case_study_results}(b) and (c), respectively.
-The bar height in Figure~\ref{fig:case_study_results}(b) corresponds to the posterior density to the left of the real-impossible TXx (red shading) in Figure~\ref{fig:schematic}(b), while the bar height in Figure~\ref{fig:case_study_results}(c) corresponds to the posterior density to the right of the real-impossible TXx (blue shading) in Figure~\ref{fig:schematic}(b).
-The plotted colors in Figure~\ref{fig:case_study_results}(b) and (c) map the minimum confidence required and containment probability, respectively, onto the IPCC likelihood categories, where darker colors indicate better performance of the statistical method in both cases.
-Generally speaking, we can see that increasing complexity of the statistical model results in containment with less required certainty and more probable containment of the real-impossible TXx.
-For example, moving from left (more traditional, M1 and M2) to right (more novel, M3 and M4) across the $x$-axis, the minimum certainty required to contain the real-impossible TXx decreases and the probability of containment increases.
-For all three events, M1 and M2 require relatively high confidence to contain the events and have low containment probabilities (\textit{unlikely} or \textit{very unlikely}).
-Notably, M4 contains all three real-impossible temperatures at any confidence level.
+Following the framework outlined in Section~\ref{sec:ub_uncertainty} and visualized in Figure~\ref{fig:schematic}(b), we tally the \st{minimum uncertainty required such that the UCL of the upper bound is larger than the real-impossible TXx and} the probability that the GEV upper bound contains the \st{real-impossible} \newTxt{unprecedented} TXx in Figure~\ref{fig:case_study_results}(b)\st{ and (c), respectively}. \st{The bar height in Figure 3(b) corresponds to the posterior density to the left of the real-impossible TXx (red shading) in Figure 2(b), while} The bar height in Figure~\ref{fig:case_study_results}(b) corresponds to the posterior density to the right of the \st{real-impossible} \newTxt{unprecedented} TXx (blue shading) in Figure~\ref{fig:schematic}(b).
+The plotted colors in Figure~\ref{fig:case_study_results}(b) \st{and (c)} map the \st{minimum confidence required and} containment probabilities\st{, respectively,} onto the IPCC likelihood categories, where darker colors indicate better performance \newTxt{(i.e., higher containment probabilities)} of the statistical method.
+Generally speaking, we can see that increasing complexity of the statistical model results in \st{containment with less required certainty and} more probable containment of the \st{real-impossible} \newTxt{unprecedented} TXx.
+Moving from left (more traditional, M1 and M2) to right (more novel, M3 and M4) across the $x$-axis, the \st{minimum certainty required to contain the} \st{real-impossible} \st{decreases and the} probability of containment for each \newTxt{unprecedented} TXx increases.
+For all three events, M1 and M2 \st{require relatively high confidence to contain the events and} have low containment probabilities (\textit{unlikely} or \textit{very unlikely}).
+Notably, M4 contains all three \st{real-impossible} \newTxt{unprecedented} temperatures \newTxt{with a probability of 1} \st{at any confidence level}.
 M3 has similarly strong performance except for the Russian heatwave, for which it fails to contain the observed TXx.
 Finally, it is notable that for the French and BC heatwaves, M1 outperforms M2; in other words, including more covariates results in a \textit{smaller} probability of containment.
 This suggests that a spatial analysis is required when introducing multiple covariates: without the ``borrowing of strength'' enabled by trading space for time \citep[\`a la][]{Hosking1993}, the loss of degrees of freedom caused by adding covariates results in additional statistical noise.